Beinecke Rare Book and Manuscript Library: Architecture

 An elevated public exhibition mezzanine surrounds the glass stack tower, and displays among other things, one of the 48 extant copies of the Gutenberg Bible.
 Two basement floors extend under much of Hewitt Quadrangle.
 The first sub-grade level, the "Court" level, centers on a sunken courtyard in front of the Beinecke, which features The Garden (Pyramid, Sun, and Cube).
 These are abstract allegorical sculptures by Isamu Noguchi that are said to represent time (the pyramid), sun (the disc), and chance (the cube).
 This level also features a secure reading room for visiting researchers, administrative offices, and book storage areas.
 The level of the building two floors below ground has movable-aisle high-density shelving for books and archives.

 The Beinecke is one of the larger buildings in America devoted entirely to rare books and manuscripts.
 The library has room in the central tower for 180,000 volumes and room for over 1 million volumes in the underground book stacks.
 The library's collection, which is housed both in the library's main building and at Yale University's Library Shelving Facility in Hamden, Connecticut, totals roughly 1 million volumes and several million manuscripts.

-During the 1960s, the Claes Oldenburg sculpture Lipstick on Caterpillar Tracks (Ascending) was displayed in Hewitt Quadrangle.
+During the 1960s, the Claes Oldenburg sculpture Lipstick (Ascending) on Caterpillar Tracks was displayed in Hewitt Quadrangle.
 The sculpture has since been moved to the courtyard of Morse College, one of the university's residential dormitories.

-The elegance of the Beinecke later inspired the glass-walled structure that protects and displays the original core collection (the books given by King George III and referred to as the King's Library) within the British Library building in Euston, London.
+The design of the Beinecke Library later inspired the glass-walled structure that protects and displays the original core collection (the books given by King George III and referred to as the King's Library) within the British Library building in Euston, London.